eyshah/Boardmeetings/README.md

  Import csv

-with open(“ Enter the files name”) as “create a variable name” reader = csv.reader(“enter the files variable name”)
+with open(“ Enter the files name”) as “create a variable name”
+	reader_variable = csv.reader(“enter the files variable name”)

 	“Create a variable code before statement”
 	EG; email = 0

-	for line in reader:
+	for line in reader_variable:
 	print(line)

              if “enter the variable code” > enter a code digit E.g. 5